Discover the collection...

-The rustic brown and cream leather that makes up the screen started out as a wallhanging from a nearby house by the cathedral.
+The rustic brown and cream leather that makes up the screen started out as a wallhanging from a house by the cathedral.
 The 17th-century Spanish leather hanging was rescued by Matley Moore in the 1930s.
 Being thrifty, Matley chopped it up and made the screen and two small chests.
-One of the chests he made for his sister Elsie for her sewing work.
+One of the chests he made for Elsie's sewing work.

-The rectangular brass plaque above our Library shelves commemorates George Street.
-He was once the owner of Greyfriars in the 1600's.
-It was in St Andrew's Church in Worcester, which was demolished in the mid 20th century, and was brought back here because of its association with Greyfriars and its owners.
+The rectangular brass plaque above our Library shelves commemorates George Street, the owner of Greyfriars in the 1600s.
+It was in St Andrew's Church in Worcester, which was demolished in the mid 20th century, and was brought back here because of its association with Greyfriars.

 We have six working clocks throughout the house and two of them were made right here in Worcester.
-The longcase oak clock in the library was made by William Glover of Worcester c1770.
+The longcase oak clock in the Library was made by William Glover of Worcester c1770.
 It has an engraved golden brass face.
-The green parlour clock is a 36 hour winding clock from c1680 and is also Worcester made.
-We don't wind this clock every week due to the extended 12 hours but it can function if wound up.
-Clock winding happens every Tuesday.
+The green clock in the Parlour is a 36 hour winding clock from c1680 and is also Worcester made.
+We don't wind this clock every week due to the extended 12 hours, but it can function if wound.
+Clock winding at Greyfriars happens every Tuesday.

-Within our garden in the Summer house, Elsie Matley-Moore's unique painted wall-hanging can be found.
+Within our garden is the Summer House.
+Elsie Matley-Moore's unique painted wall-hanging can be found here.
 It is a scene of a house and garden in a mythical landscape and is dated 1976.

-Throughout Greyfriars over 70 doorstops can be found propping open doors or forming fireplace scenes.
-Elsie Matley-Moore heard that a Worcester foundry along the canal was ceasing production and walked along with an empty wheelbarrrow to see what she could acquire.
-She came back with all sorts, some of them broken and unable to stand.
-Many of them have been painted in her favourite colours, red, green and gold, the highlight being the Punch and Judy in the bedroom.
+Over 70 doorstops can be found propping open doors or forming fireplace scenes throughout Greyfriars.
+Elsie Matley-Moore caught wind that a Worcester foundry along the canal was ceasing production.
+She walked along with an empty wheelbarrrow to see what she could acquire and returned with all sorts, some of them broken and unable to stand.
+Many of the doorstops have been painted in her favourite colours, red, green and gold, the highlight being the Punch and Judy in the Bedroom.

 The walls of Greyfriars are adorned with Elsie's masterpieces.
 You will find cross-stitch, calligraphy, painting, embroidery, wall hangings and lampshades.
-She was an expert at reusing parts of materials in other ways, such as the tassles from lampshades on her clothes and using pieces of clothing in curtains.
+She was an expert at reusing parts of materials in other ways, such as the tassles from lampshades on her clothes and using pieces of clothing to make curtains.

-The Georgian hall stone floor was rescued by Matley and Elsie Moore from Wychbold Hall near Droitwich as the house was subsiding due to the salt mines underneath and was consequently demolished.
-In 2016 our floor will be given some much needed restoration and care as, after 65 years in Greyfriars, the tiles are becoming loose and the old grouting is disintegrating.
+The Georgian stone floor in the Hall was rescued by Matley and Elsie from Wychbold Hall near Droitwich, as the house was subsiding due to the salt mines underneath and was consequently demolished.
+In 2016 our floor was given some much needed restoration and care, as after 65 years in Greyfriars the tiles were becoming loose and the old grouting was disintegrating.

-Above our dining room fireplace are three rare, large 16th century Italian tiles depicting biblical scenes.
-Installed by the Matley-Moore's, the scenes show the anointing of David, baby Moses in the basket, and the Ten Commandments.
+Above our Dining Room fireplace are three rare 16th century Italian tiles depicting biblical scenes.
+Installed by the Matley-Moore's, the scenes are of the anointing of David, baby Moses in the basket, and the Ten Commandments.